marco262/my_wiki/data/dnd/subclass/combat-medic.md

 You have learned to manage your efforts to provide assistance to your allies faster than ever.
 You can make a weapon attack, throw an Aether Bomb, or cast an artificer spell as a bonus action, rather than an action.

-You can use this feature a number of times equal to your Intelligence modifier (minimum 1), and you regain all expended uses when you finish a short rest.
+You can use this feature a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 ----